How can I harden /etc/sysctl.conf and disable ICMP broadcast requests?

 How to enable Firewall/Iptables?

-Iptables is a user-space utility application for configuring the IP packet filter rules of the Linux kernel firewall, which are implemented as separate Netfilter modules.
+Iptables is a user-space utility application for configuring the IP packet filter rules of the enable firewall in the linux kernel firewall, which are implemented as separate Netfilter modules.
 The filters are structured in separate tables, each of which has a set of rules for how network traffic packets should be handled.
-Currently, separate kernel modules and programs are...
+Currently, separate kernel...
 Continue Reading

 How to disable non essential services that are prone to exploitation?

 Disabling unneeded services is a wise practice.
-As a result, fewer ports are available for exploitation in case of unwanted services running on the server.
-Install the systemd package: sudo apt-get install systemd See which services are running: systemctl list-units Recognize which services may expose your system to potential risks.
-Each service has its own...
+As a result, fewer ports are available for exploitation in case of unwanted services running on the server of the nonessential service.
+Install the systemd package: sudo apt-get install systemd See which non essential services are running: systemctl list-units Recognize which services may expose your system to potential...
 Continue Reading